milancurcic/milancurcic.github.io/_posts/2018-08-25-guide-to-my-swashbuckler.md

 ### Getting attacked in melee

-If you have more than 1 panache point, take advantage of _oportune parry and reposte_ (a swashbuckler deed).
+If you have more than 1 panache point and didn't expend use of an attack of opportunity, take advantage of _oportune parry and reposte_
+(a swashbuckler deed).
 When the DM announces a melee attack, announce a parry:

 1. DM rolls for attack;
 2. Make an attack roll to parry.
 If greater then attacker's roll, their attack automatically fails;
-3. If you didn't use an attack of opportunity in this round, make an attack roll now, and follow the steps for [making a melee attack](#making-a-melee-attack).
+3. If successful, make an attack roll and follow the steps for [making a melee attack](#making-a-melee-attack).

 ### Other situational stuff